Skip to content

 Bottom Line

-Before removing Safari, have an alternative browser on your Mac.
-This will help you to avoid any broken links and ease internet access.
+Before removing Safari, have an alternative browser for your Mac.
+It will help you to avoid any broken links and ease internet access.

 For the latest version of Mac OS, Apple has introduced a new System integrity protection feature, which prevents you from manually deleting the System files.
 Unless you use a third-party application or the command in the Terminal, you won’t be able to uninstall Safari.